|Click here to order this 8 1/2 x 11-inch comprehensive Food Temperature Guide magnet|

 In the photos above, you can see how the color of beef changes as the interior temp increases, and how moisture diminishes.

 But beware, you cannot tell a meat’s temp by its color.
-There are other factors that influence color such the cut of meat, the age of the animal, gases in the cooker from combustion or other foods, handling in the production and distribution process, diet of the animal, fat content, etc.
+There are other factors that influence color such the cut of meat, the age of the animal, gases in the cooker from combustion or other foods, handling in the production and distribution process, the diet of the animal, fat content, etc.

 If you cut into a steak to look at the color, you might be surprised to discover that the color is significantly different at the dinner table after the meat has been exposed to oxygen.
 Even the type of light you have by the grill can mislead you.
 There is one and only one way to tell if meat is cooked to the proper temp and if it is safe: With a digital thermometer.

-As the meat warms you can see color change, moisture diminish, and texture get more stringy making it more difficult to cut smoothly.
+As the meat warms you can see the color change, moisture diminishes, and texture gets more stringy making it more difficult to cut smoothly.

 Loin (not to be confused with tenderloin) is a long muscle that runs along the spine.
 It is the same cut as the beef ribeye.
 The center tube is the longissimus, and it often has a smallcurved muscle wrapped around it called the spinalis, which is often much darker.
 Here are some slices from the same loin with a bit of the spinalis showing.

 It’s not blood!
 It is a protein from within the muscle fibers called myoglobin mixed with water from within the fibers.